ansible/ansible/README.rst

    kinds of ways to contribute to and interact with the project, including mailing list information and how to submit bug reports and code to Ansible.
-*  Contributors collaborate on modules through `Working Groups
+*  Join a `Working Group
-   <https://github.com/ansible/community/wiki>`_ which are organized around
-   specific technology domains and platforms.
+   <https://github.com/ansible/community/wiki>`_, an organized community devoted to a specific technology domain or platform.
-*  All code submissions are done through pull requests to the ``devel`` branch.
+*  Submit proposed a code update through a pull request to the ``devel`` branch.
-*  Feel free to talk to us before making larger changes to avoid duplicate efforts.
+*  Talk to us before making larger changes to avoid duplicate efforts.
 This not only helps everyone know what is going on, it also helps save time and effort if we decide some changes are needed.